tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ### Disable Visual Editor

-If you decide you want to exclusively use live variables and code blocks, you can set the  [disableSwizzle](/ios/help/html/Classes/Optimizely.html#//api/name/shouldNotGenerateDynamicIds) property to YES.
+If you decide you want to exclusively use Live Variables and Code Blocks, you can set the  [disableSwizzle](/ios/help/html/Classes/Optimizely.html#//api/name/shouldNotGenerateDynamicIds) property to YES.

 ## Register Live Variables